 – Shape dough into a ball; place in a large greased bowl.

-– Turn to grease entire surface.
-Cover with clean kitchen towel and let dough rise in warm place 30 to 45 minutes until doubled in bulk.
+– Turn to grease the entire surface.
+Cover with clean kitchen towel and let the dough rise in warm place 30 to 45 minutes until doubled in bulk.

-– Press 2 fingertips about 1/2 inch into dough.
-Dough is ready if indentations remain when fingers are removed.
+– Press 2 fingertips about 1/2 inch into the dough.
+The dough is ready if indentations remain when fingers are removed.

 – For sauce, finely chop tomatoes in can w/knife, reserving juice.

 -Heat remaining 1 tbsp. oil in medium saucepan over medium heat.
 Add onion; cook 5 minutes or until soft.
 Add garlic; cook 30 seconds more.
 Add tomatoes and juice, tomato paste, oregano, basil, remaining 1/2 tsp. sugar, 1/2 tsp. salt and black pepper

 -Bring to a boil over high heat; reduce heat to medium-low.
 Simmer, uncovered, 10 to 15 minutes until sauce thickens, stirring occasionally.
 Pour into small bowl; cool.

 -Punch dough down.
 Knead briefly (as described in step 3) on lightly floured surface to distribute air bubbles; let dough stand 5 minutes more.